WorkIntel/Projects/PyQt/README.md

 This code provides examples of the using RealSense camera and PyQT GUI applications.
 The following examples are:

--   Barcodes, QR Codes : detected by using  external library
+-   How to create a simple QT applications
--   ArucoMarkers : using OpenCV
+-   Integrate it with OpenCV and Real Sense

 These examples could be integrated in your application and video processing pipe line.